Heem-dev/100-days-of-code/log.md

 Added a 5 day forecast to the weather app that shows both the high and low temperatures for each day as well as the icon for the weather condition.
 Tomorrow I will improve the styling of the forecast and maybe add more weather details.

+# Day 35, 4/2/2024.

+Styling changes to the weather app and the forecast to make it more mobile friendly.
+Added more weather details to the 5 day forecast and the current weather.